Open-Systems-Pharmacology/Itraconazole-Model/Evaluation/Input/Content/Section1_Introduction.md

 In comparison to the published version by Hanke *et al.* 2018 ([Hanke 2018](#5-References)), the dissolution and solubility has been optimized and updated for the administration of itraconazole capsules in fasted state (by integrating additional data ([Jalava 1997](#5-References)) into the optimization routine).

-The presented itraconazole PBPK model as well as the respective evaluation plan and PBPK report are provided open-source  (https://github.com/Open-Systems-Pharmacology/Itraconazole-model).